 Sources in the Conspiracy-Pseudoscience category may publish unverifiable information that is not always supported by evidence.
-These sources may be untrustworthy for credible/verifiable information, therefore fact checking and further investigation is recommended on a per article basis when obtaining information from these sources.
+In addition, these sources may be untrustworthy for credible/verifiable information; therefore, fact-checking and further investigation is recommended on a per-article basis when obtaining information from these sources.
 See all Conspiracy-Pseudoscience sources.

 Factual Reporting: LOW

-World Press Freedom Rank: USA 45/180
+Press Freedom Rank: MOSTLY FREE

 Funded by / Ownership

 America’s Frontline Doctors does not disclose ownership or sponsorship.
 While we cannot find concrete evidence of ownership, there are indications they may be affiliated with the Tea Party Patriots as they broadcast their event live.
 Further, it appears the founder, Dr. Simone Gold, is working directly with the Tea Party Patriots, as evidenced here: “Many Americans are avoiding or delaying routine medical care out of fear of contracting the virus, Gold said.
 She said that they’re working with Tea Party Patriots Action to get their message out.”

 In review, the website consists of sections such as Summit, Media, and Blog.
 For example, under “summit,” there are subsections “Summit Agenda, Leadership, Speakers, References, Testimonials” the subsection References include two pdf files, “White Paper on Hydroxychloroquine,” which consists of an interview with Pseudoscience promoter Dr. Mehmet Oz.
 The White Paper research describes Hydroxychloroquine as a safe and effective cure for Covid-19.
 However, according to the FDA and several other studies, Hydroxychloroquine is not effective for Covid-19.